ajayremiah/Rescue-1122-Route-Planner-using-A-star-algorithm/README.md

 Essentially, the user defines a start point, multiple waypoints, and a goal on a 2D grid, along with obstacles.
 The program calculates the optimal path traversing all points in order.
 ## Node Color Legend
-  🟠 - starting point of the rescue unit
+  🟠(red) - starting point of the rescue unit, 🔵(turqouise) - final destination,
-  🔵 - final destination
-  🟣 - intermediate stops the path must visit
-  ⚫ - blocked areas that cannot be traversed
-  🟢 - nodes currently being considered for exploration (open) 🔴 - nodes that have already been visited (closed)
-  🟡 - calculated optimal route
+  🟣(purple) - intermediate stops the path must visit, ⚫(black) - blocked areas that cannot be traversed, 🟢(green) - nodes currently being considered for exploration (open), 🔴(red) - nodes that have already been visited (closed), and 🟡(yellow) - calculated optimal route

 ## File Structure